runtimeverification/haskell-backend/README.md

 3) Run `./generateDirectoryTest.sh issue-123.tar.gz`.
 This will copy the definition files into `resources/` and rpc commands into `test-issue-123/`
 4) Run the test via `./runDirectoryTest test-issue-123`

+Note that it is also possible to run a test directly from a tarball with `runDirectoryTest.sh`, skipping the unpacking step.
+This is useful in automated workflows that involve running several tarballs.

 ### Pretty printing KORE JSON

 There is a simple utility called pretty which can be used to pretty print a KORE JSON term from a bug report, which does not contain the original K definition: